RayanGAtech/EONAT-Visualizer-Where-Python-Streamlit-and-Folium-unite-with-NASA-s-data/README.md

 🔗 <b>Open Source Collaboration:</b>
 Built on NASA's open-source API, EONET VISUAL encourages collaboration and innovation.
 Join a community of enthusiasts, developers, and Earth enthusiasts as we explore new ways to understand and appreciate the beauty and power of our planet.

-🌐 <b>Running on Port 8080:</b>
-EONET VISUAL awaits exploration at port 8080, ready to take you on a voyage through Earth's natural wonders.
-Immerse yourself in this digital odyssey and let the visual storytelling unfold.

 <!DOCTYPE html>
 <html lang="en">
 <head>